 EVIDENCE LEFT TODAY——————-Nothing known of, but the industrial estate is named after it.

 Luton Greyhound Stadium was known more to its regulars as Skimpot Lane, possibly one reason is that it was more situated nearer Dunstable than Luton.
 Although first efforts to stage greyhounds racing nearer Luton came to nothing during 1928, the reason due to the refusal of planning permission, and also objections from the local community.
-But it was not until 1930 that the Skimpot Lane venue was given the go ahead to construct a flapping track ready for its opening in 1931.
+But it was not until 1930 that the Skimpot Lane venue was given the go ahead to construct a flapping track ready for its official opening during 1931.
 In 1934 a Speedway track was constructed on the infield of the greyhound track, but it was used only for reserve fixtures and training purposes, and by the end of 1936 the Speedway had gone, its brief spell halted due to noise complaints from nearby residents.
 Early Greyhound Racing events were staged over distances of 375 and 500 yards, with six sometimes seven hounds in a race chasing a MacWhirter type hare system.
 Distances would change over the years, but in the Spring of 1967, the Luton track installed a new Sumner inside hare, which replaced the old Macwhirter type, which had served the greyhounds for many years previous.
 Six dog races were now being run over distances of 275, 410, 470 and 675 yards.
 The venue also staged big race attractions, such as The Bedfordshire Derby, which was run during the early Summer over the 470 yard trip, and also The Bedfordshire St Leger which was staged during September over the 675 trip.
 The early 1970’s had seen the stadium being run by new owners after The Ladbrokes Bookmakers Group had bought the venue with a view of constructing a new casino nearby.
 But not surprisingly development plans fell through, and the stadium was sold again this time to developers.
 Sadly, Skimpot Lanes final meeting came in November 1973, with its demolition following soon after, and the stadiums 10 acre foundations disappearing beneath the Stadium Industrial Estate.
 Today, this location is found roughly half a mile west of junction 11 on the M1, and north of Craddock Road, with Harmonies Fitness Club and warehousing north of Poets Green more or less pinpointing were the venue once lay.
 It remains to be seen whether remnants of the venue are still around, as according to satellite images the north and east boundaries backs on to nearby houses back gardens, until when it is possible to visit the site, there is a slight chance that there may be some evidence of its once boundary wall.

 A programme, photograph or even memorabilia for this track is required for this page, if you can help please contact me.